Extending your tier 4 visa

 In order to make a Tier 4 application you must have Confirmation of Acceptance for Studies (CAS) number which you can request from the Compass, Academic Centre or the Education Support Team (IOP students).
 You must also fulfill the maintenance requirements as stipulated by the UK Border Agency.

 Please note that all the rules are subject to change and you should always check the most current guidance with the UK Border Agency.
 UKCISA also provide guidance on how to complete the form.
-Please call the Student Advice Line if you have any questions about the form and the immigration rules.
+Please contact an adviser if you have any questions about the form and the immigration rules.
 If you would like to have your application form checked by a Student Adviser before you send it or make an application in person, please book an appointment through the Compass.
 Please note, at busy times students can wait up to two or three weeks for an appointment so please prepare your application in plenty of time.

 If you wish to use the Student Batch Scheme, whereby you prepare your application for an extension of leave to remain and a Student Adviser will check your application and send it on your behalf, you must contact a us at least two months before your current visa expires in order to allow enough time to complete your application and gather together all the relevant supporting documents.